OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-08.md

 ## Luke 8:38

-The man from whom the demons had gone out begged to go with him, but Jesus sent him away, saying,
+The man from whom the demons had departed pleaded to accompany him, but Jesus sent him away, saying,

 ## Luke 8:39